How to Grow Nasturtiums

 - Planting: Plant nasturtium seeds directly in the soil to a depth of 1/2 inch once the soil has warmed and all danger of frost has passed in the spring.
 Some prefer to soak the seeds overnight, but to be honest, I've never seen a difference in the germination rate or speed from soaking the seeds.
 Nasturtiums typically germinate easily.

 - Watering: Water nasturtium seeds thoroughly when planting and keep the soil evenly moist until germination occurs in 10 to 14 days.
 Reduce watering to once or twice a week or whenever your plants show signs of wilting.
 As a rule, flowers should be watered whenever the soil feels dry to the touch one inch below the surface.

-- Size and Appearance: Nasturtiums may be either single or double bloom and range from dwarf plants that form a rounded mound six to eight inches tall, to climbers that reach heights of eight feet.
-Semi dwarf plants may reach heights of two to three feet.
+- Size and Appearance: Nasturtiums may be either single or double bloomed and range from dwarf plants that form a rounded mound 6 to 8 inches tall, to climbers that reach heights of 8 feet.
+Semi dwarf plants may reach heights of 2 to 3 feet.
 Not only are nasturtiums delightful flowers in shades of yellow, red and gold, they are also edible making them ideal to add to summer salads or as a garnish with summer meals.
 Of course, if you prefer not to eat your flowers, they make an attractive floral display in vases, too.